ZhuJD-China/RainbowGPT/README.md

 pip install -r requirements.txt
 ```
 "If you want to run Rainbow_Agent_V2.1.py, you should move 3rd_modify/langchain_vectorstores_chroma.py to your Langchain module."

-### Free Use of GPT API
+### 🌐 Free Use of GPT API
-We will regularly expand capacity based on usage, and we will continue to provide the API for free as long as we are not officially sanctioned.
-If this project is helpful to you, please consider giving us a ***Star***.
+We are committed to expanding capacity based on usage and providing the API for free as long as we are not officially sanctioned.
+If you find this project helpful, please consider giving us a ⭐.

 This API Key is used for forwarding API requests.
-You need to change the Host to `api.chatanywhere.com.cn` (preferred for domestic usage) or `api.chatanywhere.cn` (for international usage, domestic users need a global proxy).
+Change the Host to `api.chatanywhere.com.cn` (preferred for domestic usage) or `api.chatanywhere.cn` (for international usage, domestic users need a global proxy).

 - 🚀 [Apply for a Free API Key in Beta](https://api.chatanywhere.org/v1/oauth/free/github/render)
 - Forwarding Host1: `https://api.chatanywhere.com.cn` (Domestic relay, lower latency, recommended)
 - Forwarding Host2: `https://api.chatanywhere.cn` (For international usage, domestic users need a global proxy)
 - Check your balance and usage records (announcements are also posted here): [Balance Inquiry and Announcements](https://api.chatanywhere.org/)
 - The forwarding API cannot directly make requests to the official api.openai.com endpoint.
-You need to change the request address to `api.chatanywhere.com.cn` to use it.
+Change the request address to `api.chatanywhere.com.cn` to use it.
 Most plugins and software can be modified accordingly.

 **Method 1**
 ```python